Charles Blondin

-Charles Blondin (born Jean François Gravelet, 28 February 1824 – 22 February 1897) was a French tightrope walker and acrobat.
-He toured the United States and was known for crossing the 1100 ft Niagara Gorge on a tightrope.
+Charles Blondin (born Jean François Gravelet, 28 February 1824 – 22 February 1897) was a French tightrope walker and acrobat who achieved international fame in the mid-19th century.
+Known for crossing the Niagara Gorge on a tightrope, he toured the United States and beyond.

 During an event in Dublin in 1860, the rope on which he was walking broke and two workers were killed, although Blondin was not injured.

 He married three times and had eight children.
 His name became synonymous with tightrope walking.

 Early life

 Blondin was born on 28 February 1824 in Hesdin, Pas-de-Calais, France.
-His birth name was Jean-François Gravelet, though he was known by many other names and nicknames: Charles Blondin, Jean-François Blondin, Chevalier Blondin, and The Great Blondin.
+His birth name was Jean-François Gravelet.
+He performed professionally as Blondin, although the British press frequently referred to him as "Charles Blondin", a name not used in his own publicity.
+He was also billed as Jean-François Blondin, Chevalier Blondin, and The Great Blondin.
 At the age of five, he was sent to the École de Gymnase in Lyon and, after six months of training as an acrobat, made his first public appearance as "The Boy Wonder".
 His superior skill and grace, as well as the originality of the settings of his acts, made him a popular favourite.